To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking

 One complication for this metric is that it depends on the choice of canonicalization $c(\cdot)$.
 We assume there is some ``natural'' choice of $c(\cdot)$, i.e. which is easily computable by a neural network, as we care about the implications of distributional symmetry-breaking on downstream learning tasks.
 To give an example of a ``bad'' choice, imagine a $c(\cdot)$ which is discontinuous in $x$, or which is so complex to compute that even if it correlates very well with $f(\cdot)$, it would be difficult for a network to compute it as a feature.
 Therefore, we parametrize $c(\cdot)$ via a \emph{small} equivariant network, which can be either trained alongside the binary classifier for $d_{class}$ or just randomly initialized.

-In \Cref{app:task_dep_theory}, we show that this metric is closely related to the accuracy of predicting $f(x)$ directly from $c(x)$ (referred to as the direct task-dependent metric in our experiments).
+Another choice for the task-dependent metric is the accuracy of predicting $f(x)$ directly from $c(x)$ (referred to as the direct task-dependent metric or $t(p_{X,Y})$ in our experiments).
+In \Cref{app:task_dep_theory}, we show that $t(p_{X,Y})$ and $d_{class}\Big( (c(x),f(x)), (c(x),f(x')) \Big)$ are closely related.
 This is in turn closely related to the concepts of V-information \citep{xu2017information} and the information bottleneck (via the canonicalization) \citep{tishby99information}.
-Although we chose to define our detection task-dependent metric in terms of the above classification objective, since it is easily interpretable as an accuracy regardless of the label space, we compute both in experiments.
+We find empirically that the direct task-dependent metric $t(p_{X,Y})$ (results presented in \ref{subsec:task_dependent_metric}), is easier to optimize and the performance is reasonable on test cases.